CoreMedia/coremedia-additional-workflows/scheduled-publication-workflow/documentation/installation.md

 This will activate the extension.
 The extension tool will also set the relative path for the parents of the extension modules.

 ## Adding the Workflow Extensions to Workflow Server Deployment
-Now that the extensions are activated the workflows will not be provided to the editors until the workflow definition files are uploaded to the workflow server.
+The extensions are now activated, but the workflows will not be available to the editors until the workflow definition files are uploaded to the workflow server.

-To upload the scheduled publication you need to add `studio-scheduled-publication.xml` to your workflow definitions in `global/management-tools/docker/management-tools/src/docker/import-default-workflows`.
+To upload the scheduled publication, you need to add `studio-scheduled-publication.xml` to your workflow definitions in `global/management-tools/docker/management-tools/src/docker/import-default-workflows`.
 Add `StudioScheduledPublication:/com/coremedia/blueprint/scheduledpublication/studio-scheduled-publication.xml`
 to the variable `DEFAULT_WORKFLOWS`.